maxammann/maplibre-architecture/Releasing-the-Mapbox-macOS-SDK.md

+Congratulations, you’re the proud owner of a new Mapbox macOS SDK release!
+The process below takes 20–30 minutes.

 ## When to release

 To the extent possible, we release the Mapbox macOS SDK in tandem with the [Mapbox iOS SDK](https://github.com/mapbox/mapbox-gl-native/wiki/Releasing-the-Mapbox-iOS-SDK), so that developers who work on both platforms can count on feature parity and the same bug fixes between the two SDKs.
 However, if a critical bug fix affects only macOS, we may issue an out-of-band release of the macOS SDK; conversely, we may delay the macOS SDK release if a critical issue arises in the iOS SDK.

 ## Prepare for release

+_Takes under 5 minutes_

 1. Skim the [issues tagged <kbd>macOS</kbd>](https://github.com/mapbox/mapbox-gl-native/issues?q=is%3Aopen+is%3Aissue+label%3AmacOS) or [issues mentioning “macOS”](https://github.com/mapbox/mapbox-gl-native/issues?utf8=✓&q=is%3Aopen%20is%3Aissue%20macOS%20) in case there are any showstoppers.
 1. Run `tx pull -a` to [add or update translations](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/macos/DEVELOPING.md#adding-a-localization).